Pre-trained Gaussian Processes for Bayesian Optimization: Abstract

 \section{Abstract}

-The performance of deep neural networks can be highly sensitive to the choice of a variety of meta-parameters, such as optimizer parameters and model hyperparameters.
-Tuning these well, however, often requires extensive and costly experimentation.
-Bayesian optimization (BO) is a principled approach to solve such expensive hyperparameter tuning problems efficiently.
-Key to the performance of BO is specifying and refining a distribution over functions, which is used to reason about the optima of the underlying function being optimized.
-In this work, we consider the scenario where we have data from similar functions that allows us to specify a tighter distribution a priori.
-Specifically, we focus on the common but potentially costly task of tuning optimizer parameters for training neural networks.
-Building on the meta BO method from \citet{wang2018regret}, we develop practical improvements that (a) boost its performance by leveraging tuning results on multiple tasks without requiring observations for the same meta-parameter points across all tasks, and (b) retain its regret bound for a special case of our method.
-As a result, we provide a coherent BO solution for iterative optimization of continuous optimizer parameters.
-To verify our approach in realistic model training setups, we collected a large multi-task hyperparameter tuning dataset by training tens of thousands of configurations of near-state-of-the-art models on popular image and text datasets, as well as a protein sequence dataset.
-Our results show that on average, our method is able to locate good hyperparameters at least 3 times more efficiently than the best competing methods.
+Bayesian optimization (BO) has become a popular strategy for global optimization of expensive real-world functions.
+Contrary to a common expectation that BO is suited to optimizing black-box functions, it actually requires domain knowledge about those functions to deploy BO successfully.
+Such domain knowledge often manifests in Gaussian process (GP) priors that specify initial beliefs on functions.
+However, even with expert knowledge, it is non-trivial to quantitatively define a prior.
+This is especially true for hyperparameter tuning problems on complex machine learning models, where landscapes of tuning objectives are often difficult to comprehend.
+We seek an alternative practice for setting these functional priors.
+In particular, we consider the scenario where we have data from similar functions that allow us to pre-train a tighter distribution a priori.
+We detail what pre-training entails for GPs using a KL divergence based loss function, and propose a new pre-training based BO framework named \hyperbo.
+Theoretically, we show bounded posterior predictions and near-zero regrets for \hyperbo without assuming the ``ground truth'' GP prior is known.
+To verify our approach in realistic setups, we collect a large multi-task hyperparameter tuning dataset by training tens of thousands of configurations of near-state-of-the-art deep learning models on popular image and text datasets, as well as a protein sequence dataset.
+Our results show that on average, \hyperbo is able to locate good hyperparameters at least 3 times more efficiently than the best competing methods on both our new tuning dataset and existing multi-task BO benchmarks.